-Yes, malaria is known in parts of Thailand, particularly rural northern areas and border regions (see map).
+Yes, malaria is known in parts of Thailand, particularly rural northern areas and border regions (see map – dark red indicates malarial regions).
 Dengue fever occurs across a wider region.
 Take greater precaution if headed to Thailand’s ‘back and beyond’ as mosquitoes in such parts of Thailand can carry malaria, dengue fever and other diseases you definitely don’t want.
+For what it’s worth, Incognito insists it offers clinically proven malaria protection (and also repels houseflies).
 For the best precautions specific to your travel plans, I recommend checking with your country’s health authority for their current (and expert) advice.
 Here’s World Nomads on the subject:

 For some good news, many popular Thai tourist destinations (including Phuket and Koh Samui) are malaria-free.
 Much is being done to reduce the incidence of dengue fever.
 I stress that the chances of getting dengue on Koh Samui, or elsewhere in Thailand, remain small.
 However, always tend with caution, use bug spray religiously and make sure you’ve got good travel insurance before your departure.

 Is there malaria/dengue fever on Koh Samui?